Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 Data Interpretation

 Data interpretation involves analyzing and making sense of data presented in tables or graphs.
-In this scenario, the table provides counts of students who purchased gum versus those who kept the money, which is essential for calculating the required probabilities.
-Understanding how to extract relevant information from data is key to answering statistical questions effectively.
+In this scenario, the data table summarizes the outcomes of students given different denominations of money.
+Understanding how to read and interpret this data is essential for calculating probabilities and drawing conclusions about the effects of the denomination on spending behavior.

 Recommended video: